rezarajan/udacity-aws-data-engineering/projects/4 - Data Pipelines/readme.md

 - By default, if no test function is provided this operator will return `True` for the test function, so be sure to provide a test function.
 The [`TestSuite`](./plugins/test_suite/test_suite.py) class is a good place to start.
 - The sql string should utilize templates for the table name (e.g. `"SELECT * FROM {table}"`)
 - A target table must be provided.
-*Note:* This operator can be modified to provide updated to perform more robust templating.
+- *Note:* This operator can be modified to perform more robust templating.
 For now, it provides only basic templating functionality for the table name.

 ### Tests
 Test logic is separated from operator logic by utilizing test classes.
-These are found under the [tests folder](./plugins/test_suite/).
+These are found under the [test_suite folder](./plugins/test_suite/).
 By default, a `TestSuite` class is provided with a simple row count test.
 It is fairly straightforward to extend this class with other tests, by following the query-test function pattern:

-`row_count_test.sql`: The templated sql string to be executed `row_count_function`: The unit test function.
-Takes as input the result set from the corresponding sql query.
-It must either raise and error or return `False` if the test fails, and `True` if the test passes.
-By default, the `DataQualityOperator` will return True for all tests, so make sure to be explicit here.
+`row_count_test.sql`: The templated sql string to be executed

+`row_count_function`: The unit test function.
+- Takes as input the result set from the corresponding sql query.
+- It must either raise and error or return `False` if the test fails, and `True` if the test passes.
+- By default, the `DataQualityOperator` will return `True` for all tests, so make sure to be explicit here.